vrtsig/reservoire/README.md

 line 4
 line 5
 ```
-the binary can be used as a line filter or with filenames as parameters
+the binary can be used as a line filter or with file names as parameters
 ```
 > cat test.txt | rsample -n=3 -header -seed=0
 header